neomjs/neo/.github/CODING_GUIDELINES.md

 ```
 * Use block formatting.
 This makes it easy to spot invalid paths.
 * Use single quotes.
 * Imports get sorted by module name.
-There are ongoing discussions if we should switch to a path based sorting.
+There are ongoing discussions if we should switch to a path based sorting instead.
+* Feel free to rename module import names as needed.
+Neo classes are using the default export.

-## 2. Anatomy of a class
+## 2. Anatomy of a neo class / JS module
 ```javascript
 import Component from '../component/Base.mjs';
 import NeoArray  from '../util/Array.mjs';